MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

      Disconnect-AzureAD
     ```

-    >[!Note]
+    > [!NOTE]
-    >The script may take hours to complete, depending on the size and permissions configured as well as your connection.
+    > The script may take hours to complete, depending on the size and permissions configured as well as your connection.
-    >

 5. The script creates a file named *Permissions.csv*.
 6. Open the file, filter or format the data into a table and save as an *.xlxs* file (for filtering).